Vicente-Robles/Vicente-Robles.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Returned from Boston to Sunny Southern California!
+Relocated from Boston to the sunny landscapes of Southern California!